skip to Main Content

 In my opinion, this cultural Christmas intensity causes us to head into the holiday season with high expectations.
 I’m not sure what we even expect, but we expect something.
 And as a kid, the magic was easy enough to feel.
 Presents and decorations and events did the trick.
 But as adults, there’s usually too much reality mixed in to constantly “feel the magic.”

-But I suppose the question is, what’s the point of all this Christmas charm anyway?
-And is it that we’re being a bit grinch-like if we are not feeling all the feels?
+But I suppose the question is, what’s the point of all this Christmas charm?
+And are we being a bit grinch-like if we are not feeling all the feels?

 Christmas Hype